hhaidrr/notes/product-engineering/value-algorithms/declarative_interfaces.md

 This approach allows users to express **what they want to achieve**, and the tool or interface determines **how to accomplish it**.

-The opposite of declarative interfaces are *imperitive* ones.
-Imperitive intefaces require you to describe how something should be performed, rather than tell it the end-state you want it to achieve.
+The opposite of declarative interfaces are *imperative* ones.
+Imperative interfaces require you to describe how something should be performed, rather than tell it the end-state you want it to achieve.